This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - investigate or research topics both independently and co-operatively; and

-- undertake "engaged learning" opportunities, leadership courses, overseas exchange programs or similar that contributed to their breadth of experience and knowledge.
+- undertake "engaged learning" opportunities, leadership courses, overseas exchange programs or similar,that contribute to their breadth of experience and knowledge.

 Undergraduate Program Structures